NEWS |Celebrating the first heating season at Primco

 During his speech, Buwalda explained that he had gotten to know the average Lelystad resident.
 “They get up at 7:00 AM, shower at 7:30 AM, and leave for work around 8:00 AM.”
 That’s what he learned after providing heating for six months to the residents of the Warande, Landstrekenwijk, Grietenij, Waterwijk, and De Landerijen district.
 These are the times during which the power station has to work extra hard, just like on colder days.
 The districts are heated using locally-sourced wood obtained from pruning and thinning.
 Only during peak hours did heat have to be sourced from gas, as Buwalda note that, “it was a rather strange winter, as I even spent a day at the beach in February.”

-Buwalda also explained that Primco wants to expand with new power stations across the Netherlands and that these will be located near to biomass sources to keep CO2 emissions produced by transport to a minimum.
-Biomass is not restricted to wood but can also be sourced from geothermal energy or by burning waste.
+Buwalda also explained that Primco wants to expand with new power stations across the Netherlands and that these will be located near to organic waste sources to keep CO2 emissions produced by transport to a minimum.
+These organic waste sources are not restricted to wood but can also be sourced from geothermal energy or by burning waste.

 SPEAKER ELLY VAN WAGENINGEN